Invoicing framework

 Customer problem

-The QuickBooks Invoicing UI was becoming overwhelmingly busy, and it was hard for invoicers to find what they were looking for.
+The QuickBooks invoicing creation UI was becoming overwhelmingly busy, and it was hard for invoicers to find what they were looking for.
 As a result, we were noticing more negative invoicer feedback.

 Business problem